reikalang/rcl/impl/rcl-go/README.md

 Parser

-- [ ] check if escape is supported properly, as long as it has the same behavior as encoding/json I should be good
+- [ ] check if escape is working properly, as long as it has the same behavior as encoding/json I should be good
 - [ ] decode int
 - [ ] decode float
 - [ ] support comment